-What side effects can this medicine cause?
-What can I do about them?
+What are the side effects?
+How can I manage them?

 You may experience nausea or vomiting, diarrhea or constipation, heartburn, acne, tremors, or headache.
 Heartburn and stomach upset is quite common.
 If this happens to you, you can try taking this medication with food.
 Notify your doctor immediately if you have any unusual stomach pain or blood in the stool, or if you have had any serious stomach problems in the past.